 You don’t need to be in debt for life.
 You don’t need to live with a wage garnishment.
 If you receive a notice regarding wage garnishment, contact us today.

-Our skilled team of understanding professional can help you with IRS negotiations to figure out a way to stop garnishment and come to a reasonable agreement where your monthly payments are much less than what was being garnished.
+Our skilled team of understanding professionals can help you with IRS negotiations to figure out a way to stop the garnishment and come to a reasonable agreement where your monthly payments are much less than what was being garnished.
 We may also be able to help you negotiate a lower total amount owing on your taxes to help you pay your debt sooner.

 We are former IRS attorneys, appeals officers, and auditors who help taxpayers with unpaid tax debts.
 We offer compassionate, individualized service at manageable rates.